jonathb/spanish-olamundo/1_spanish.md

 - ENG "would": trigger => conditional - usually.
 ENG "would" USAGE correlates closely to SPA.

-- basically, the conditional does what it says, like:
+- basically, the conditional does what it says, in either of its variants, like:

+- [PRESENT] CONDITIONAL - just plain ol' simple conditional

-- IF  (some condition is met) then I/he/it WOULD (do some CONDITIONAL action)
+- IF  (some condition is met) then I/he/it WOULD DO (some CONDITIONAL action)

+- IE: (if-clause) .. (main-clause).

+- PERFECT CONDITIONAL -

+- IF  (some condition had been / were met) then I/he/it WOULD HAVE DONE (some CONDITIONAL action)

 - IE: (if-clause) .. (main-clause).

 - need to consider which tense goes in the (if-clause) as opposed to which tense goes in the (main-clause).